NebbGroup/docs.qlarm.com/content/settings/users/_index.md

 </div>

 {{<lead>}}
-The Users tab lists all the users in the system. <br />
+In the Users page you can list all the users in the system.
+Users are created or registered in Qlarm and they can login and use the system with authorizations.
+Users can belong to different organizations.
+Every organization provides the user specific authorizations.
+User can be present in the system with a corresponding recipient.
 {{</lead>}}
 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="users" src="/users.png" alt="Users">